+Expected Outcome: This topic aims at directly engaging with and supporting riparian and coastal areas, waterfront cities and islands and their communities in demonstrating and accelerating the transitions needed for achieving one or several objectives of the Mission “Restore our Ocean and Waters”.
+The participation of relevant public bodies managing those areas and their communities as partners of the consortium is strongly encouraged.

-Expected Outcome: Project results are expected to contribute to all the following outcomes:
+Project results are expected to contribute to all the following outcomes:

 Enhanced ecological functions of riparian and coastal areas including in waterfront cities and islands (e.g.: water quality improvement, pollution remediation, erosion control, morpho-dynamics and sediment transport, biodiversity conservation);

-Reduced vulnerability to climate change related risks (e.g.: lowering flood risks by increasing their natural buffer capacity; adapting to sea level rises and extreme events, and enhancing drought resilience by increasing groundwater recharge functions, carbon sequestration, etc.);
+Reduced vulnerability to climate change related risks (e.g.: lowering flood risks by increasing their natural buffer capacity; adapting to sea level rises and extreme events, and enhancing drought resilience by increasing groundwater recharge functions, carbon sequestration, harmful algal blooms, etc.);

-Socio-economic benefits deriving from the protection and restoration of riparian and coastal areas as well as opportunities for remediating pollution, and for recreational and touristic activities;
+Increased socio-economic benefits deriving from protecting and restoring riparian and coastal areas and from the remediation of pollution, as wel as for recreational and touristic activities;

-Engagement of stakeholders and local competent authorities managing riparian and coastal areas (including in waterfront cities and islands) in implementing and upscaling innovative solutions that contribute to increasing resilience to climate change and water-related risks, including by strengthening synergies with their own programmes and resources and encouraging public and private investment.
+Stakeholders and local competent authorities managing riparian and coastal areas, including in waterfront cities and islands (not limited only to those who are partners in the consortium), are engaged to implement and upscale innovative solutions that contribute to increasing resilience to climate change and water-related risks, including by strengthening synergies with their own programmes and resources and encouraging public and private investment.

-Scope: Riparian and coastal areas play a critical role in local climate regulation and serve as the buffer regions between land and waterways, providing a wide array of important ecosystem services such as acting as natural barriers against storm surges, flooding, and erosion, filtering pollutants from the water, regulating floods, and increasing soil health. sequestering carbon.
+Scope: Riparian and coastal areasplay a critical role in local climate regulation and serve as the buffer regions between land and waterways, providing a wide array of important ecosystem services such as acting as natural barriers against storm surges, flooding, and erosion, filtering pollutants from the water, regulating floods, and increasing soil health. sequestering carbon.
+Islands, which offer invaluable natural resources that support people, cultures and livelihoods, are particularly vulnerable to climate change.

-The proposal should build (when relevant) on previously developed or existing solutions by other projects, funded by EU and national programmes, in particular the European Union Framework programmes for Research and Innovation, as well as ERDF, INTERREG and LIFE programmes.
+The proposal should build (when relevant) on previously developed or existing solutions by other projects, funded by EU and national programmes, in particular the European Union Framework programmes for Research and Innovation , the co-funded Partnership Water Security for the Planet (Water4All) as well as ERDF, INTERREG and LIFE programmes.
 Proposals are also encouraged to consider -- where relevant -- the services offered by European research infrastructures.
+The proposals should take in consideration the projects to be funded under HORIZON-MISS-2025-01-CLIMA-03: Demonstrating solutions to help hotspots in coastal regions to adapt to climate change.

-Each proposal should address only one basin / Mission “lighthouse”, which should be explicitly stated in the proposal, i.e.: 1.
+Each proposal should address only one basin/Mission 'lighthouse', which should be explicitly stated in the proposal, i.e.: 1.
 Atlantic and Arctic sea basin or 2.
 Mediterranean Sea basin or 3.
 Baltic and North Sea basin or 4.
 Danube River basin (including its delta and the Black Sea).
-Activities should be tailored to address regional/sea basin specificities.
+Activities should be tailored to address regional/sea basin specificities, with strong and meaningful involvement of public administrations, including relevant island public authorities.
+The basins / Mission “lighthouses” include the river basins flowing into the respective sea basins.

 Proposals should:

-Test and demonstrate effective solutions in riparian and coastal areas including in waterfront cities and islands to achieve the Mission’s objectives and targets and to address resilience of communities living in those areas to climate-related extreme events and sea-level rise.
+Test and demonstrate effective solutions in riparian and coastal areas including in waterfront cities and islands to achieve the Mission’s objectives and targets and to address resilience of communities living in those areas to relevant climate change impacts.
 Proposals are encouraged to have an emphasis on nature-based solutions, land-sea interactions, transboundary actions and the regeneration of the blue economy;